UX Resumes

 How important is a portfolio in a UX resume?

-A portfolio is greatly important in a UX resume because it demonstrates your design process, problem-solving abilities, and the results of your work.
-It provides tangible evidence of your skills and experience, allowing potential employers to see how you approach design challenges and implement solutions.
-As portfolios are generally quite comprehensive, you can provide a link to it in the resume.
+A portfolio is greatly important in a UX resume because it demonstrates your design process, problem-solving abilities, and work results.
+It provides tangible evidence of your skills and experience, permitting potential employers to see how you approach design challenges and implement solutions.
+As portfolios are generally quite comprehensive, you can link them in the resume.

-Your portfolio should include case studies that illustrate your design work your UX design work in detail—the problems you addressed, your methodologies, and the outcomes.
+Your portfolio should include case studies that detail your UX design work—the problems you addressed, your methodologies, and the outcomes.
 A well-organized, visually appealing portfolio can significantly boost your chances of landing an interview.

 Show Hide video transcript